 Feature Notes Content Set out details of what is to be taught.
-In most cases this will be based on content already set out in an exam board specification or National Curriculum programme of study.
+In most cases, this will be based on content already set out in an exam board specification or National Curriculum programme of study.
 List, for example, sub-topics, themes or key concepts.
 Differentiated content may be required for those subjects which still have tiers of entry at GCSE or use setting, otherwise differentiation will be built in at the level of lesson planning.
-Duration/timings Give guidance on the number of lessons/weeks that need to be spent teaching the different elements of the unit of work.
-Assessment Ensure this is in line with department assessment policy, and detail which tasks must be done as common assessments (e.g. end of unit tests, past paper questions), or list those which can be done as optional tasks either in class or as homework.
+Essential knowledge that must be learned by all students should be specified in this section.
+Duration/ timings Give guidance on the number of lessons/weeks that need to be spent teaching the different elements of the unit of work.
+Assessment Ensure this is in line with department assessment policy.
+Detail on the summative tasks which must be done as common assessments (e.g. end of unit tests, past paper questions), as well as those which can be done as optional tasks either in class or as homework.
+Formative assessment/assessment for learning strategies should also be detailed.
 Suggested teaching approaches Enable and encourage the sharing of good practice by listing possible learning activities to be used for the delivery of the unit that have been proven to be successful, effective or motivating.
+Common strategies will include memory/recall methods, modelling and identifying common misconceptions (brief detail about what they are).
 Key vocabulary In the teaching of each unit of work, students' vocabulary should be extended, both in understanding and active use - detail the key vocabulary to be taught to and used by students.
-Links to prior knowledge Identify any key concepts and knowledge previously taught that are necessary for successful learning in the unit, and opportunities for review.
+The use of the Frayer model can also be included in this section Reading opportunities could also be signposted in this section.
+Why this, why now?
+Identify links to prior knowledge including any key concepts, knowledge and skills previously taught that are necessary for successful learning in the unit, as well as opportunities for review.
+Identify links to curriculum sequencing.
+Why this unit or topic is included at this point and how it supports what comes next/reaching the end points.
+This should be at an appropriate level and need not explain why each individual lesson (or series of lessons) follows the last.
 Resources Provide a list of resources recommended for the teaching of the unit, and any others that may be useful or available for teachers to use.
-Skills development Detail any subject-specific skills that require development, particularly for examinations.
-Detail also cross-curricular skills that should be developed in the teaching of the unit; these could be core skills such as literacy, numeracy, ICT, or others like problem-solving and teamworking.
-Cross-curricular links Detail, as appropriate, how SMSC, British values and careers education are be included in the delivery of the unit of work.
+Skills development Detail any cross-curricular skills that should be developed in the teaching of the unit.
+These could be core skills such as literacy, numeracy, ICT, or others like problem-solving and team-working.
+Make reference to literacy skills that will be developed, including identifying where reading is prevalent.
+Cross- curricular links Detail, as appropriate, how SMSC, British values and careers education are being included in the delivery of the unit of work.
+In some subjects, reference to RSE or topical topics such as climate change may be appropriate.
+SEND Detail any strategies that are used to support SEND students in their learning of the content.
+Include seating plans and rationales as a tool staff use to identify SEND students, and refer to the use of SEND strategies as a generic way of detailing SEND.
+Include any additional detail about specific strategies that may be used for your subject or a topic.